whistlegraph/2022.aesthetic.computer/README.txt

    - [] Clone the basic WebXR examples, run them and and read them.
         URL here: https://github.com/immersive-web/webxr-samples

+***Rooms***
+  (WIP Notes)
+  - Pieces can either be singleplayer or multiplayer, but rooms work everywhere!
+  - All piece changes are global.
+People can only be in one piece at a time together.
+  - Start a room with other people and their mouse cursors / fingers appear as pixels.
+  - People can join rooms different devices simultaneously.

 ***Basic Server Work / Rooms / Synchronized Metronome***
   - [] How to get metronomes syncing across a network?